they are often hidden

 Together, we can end youth homelessness!

-Three new laws will help youth experiencing homelessness, focusing on school disciplinary decisions and ensuring easier access to important documents like birth certificates and driver’s licenses.
+Three new laws from Texas' 86th legislative session will help youth experiencing homelessness, focusing on school disciplinary decisions and ensuring easier access to important documents like birth certificates and driver’s licenses.

 Youth Homelessness is a Problem Across the State of Texas